yanghengtang/tp/docs/DeveloperGuide.md

 1. User requests to view a doctor's full record.
 2. MediConnect shows the doctor’s full record.
-3. MediConnect shows a success message to the user
+3. MediConnect shows a success message to the user.

     Use case ends.